jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 We therefore suggest that a pod lists trusted sources in some top-level resource.
 This would mean that query federation happens top level.
 #cite(<bib:taelman-security>, form: "author") describe many more possible security issues in their paper @bib:taelman-security.

-=== Save Condition <sec:save-condition>
+=== Store Condition <sec:store-condition>

-The save condition decides when an @rdf resource is saved, given all canonical collections (@sec:canonical-collection) that are eligible to save the resource.
+The store condition decides when an @rdf resource is stored, given all canonical collections (@sec:canonical-collection) that are eligible to store the resource.
-Optionally, additional context could be given as input to the save condition.
+Optionally, additional context could be given as input to the store condition.
-A canonical collection can have multiple save conditions, and each save condition has an update condition (@sec:update-condition) and therefore a resource description (@sec:resource-description).
+A canonical collection can have multiple store conditions, and each store condition has an update condition (@sec:update-condition) and therefore a resource description (@sec:resource-description).
-We suggest six save conditions:
+We suggest six store conditions:
 #inline-enum[
 + state required, and
 + always stored, and